echoesactiii/whmcs-php/README.md

     	}
 	}

-Then you can run 'composer install' to install it, assuming you've installed composer.
+Then you can run `php /path/to/composer.phar install` to install it, assuming you've installed composer.
 See https://getcomposer.org/ for info.
-Alternatively, check out the repository and include whmcs.class.php if you do not use composer.
+Alternatively, clone the repository and use `require_once 'whmcs.class.php';` if you do not use composer.

 ##Setup